 Many players report that Destiny 2 crashes to desktop pretty reliably after playing somewhere between 10 to 20 minutes.
 First, the game freezes, and then soon after that, it crashes automatically to desktop.
 You get the message “Destiny 2 has stopped working.”
 Windows will recommend you to Scan and Repair Destiny 2.

-This crashing can happen at seemingly any point or time in the game.
-Sometimes it happens on startup or at the beginning or end of a cut scene.
-Other times, it happens after an in-game activity, or it can happen randomly while not doing much of anything.
+This can happen seemingly at any point or time in the game.
+Sometimes, the game crashes on the loading screen or at the beginning while other times, it happens at the end of a cut scene.
+For some players, the issue arises after an in-game activity, or even worse, it could occur randomly while not doing much of anything.

-Here are 7 fixes that can help you resolve the Destiny 2 crashing issue.
-You don’t have to try them all; start from the first one and work your way down the list until you find the one that works for you.
+In this guide, we provide you with seven easy fixes to help resolve the game crashing issue.
+You don’t have to try them all; start with the first solution and work your way down the list until you find the one that works for you.